mikegcoleman/fed-summit-hol/docker-enterprise/README.md

 After you cast your vote you will get redirected back to the pets landing page.

-4. Refresh the page a few times with Server Another Pet.
+4. Refresh the page a few times with Serve Another Pet.
 You will see the page views climb while you get served across all three `web` containers.

 5. Now go to the `web` service externally published `<ip>:<port>` that maps to the internal port `7000`.
 This page totals the number of votes that are held in the `db` backend.